Darin Ruf Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 19th in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Mets pitching staff ranks 20th in MLB.

-- The Mets have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.
+- The Mets have a 4.14 team ERA that ranks 13th among all league pitching staffs.

-- Mets pitchers combine to give up 30 total home runs at a rate of 1.5 per game (third-most in baseball).
+- Mets pitchers combine to give up 30 total home runs at a rate of 1.5 per game (fourth-most in baseball).

-- Lucchesi starts for the first time this season for the Mets.
+- Peterson makes the start for the Mets, his fifth of the season.
+He is 1-2 with a 6.10 ERA and 22 strikeouts through 20 2/3 innings pitched.

-- The 29-year-old left-hander makes his season debut and his first appearance in more than a year.
+- The lefty's last time out came on Tuesday against the Los Angeles Dodgers, when he went six innings, surrendering six earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.